 This addresses situations involving a loss of water, power or other utility on school grounds.
 This procedure should also be used in the event of the discovery of a gas leak, an exposed electrical line, or a break in sewer lines.
-The administrator or designee will initiate appropriate actions, which may include Shelter-in-Place or Evacuate Building.
+The Principal or designee will initiate appropriate actions, which may include Shelter-in-Place or Evacuate Building.
+In the event of the extended loss of power, the Principal or designee in conjunction with the District Office Superintendent or designee will call for an evacuation of campus up to and including student release.